 If you notice that your dog is showing one or more of these symptoms, you may want to take him to a veterinarian to determine the cause of his pain.
 Remember that your dog may be suffering from more than just joint pain if he exhibits any of these warning signs.

-are caused by many disorders, most of which manifest themselves in a form of dog arthritis
+Dog joint problems are caused by many disorders, most of which manifest themselves in a form of dog arthritis.